kubearmor/KubeArmor/documentation/development_guide.md

      First of all, KubeArmor is designed for Kubernetes, which means that Kubernetes should be ready in your environment.
 If Kubernetes is not prepared yet, please refer to [Kubernetes installation guide](k8s_installation_guide.md).
 KubeArmor also requires Docker or Containerd since it internally uses their APIs.
 If you have other container platforms \(e.g., Podman\), please make an issue in this repository.
 While we are going to adopt other container platforms in KubeArmor, we may be able to adjust the priorities of our planned tasks on demand.
 KubeArmor requires LSMs to operate properly; thus, please make sure that your environment supports LSMs \(at least, AppArmor\).

      Note that KubeArmor does not work on MiniKube because MiniKube does not support AppArmor.
-In addition, KubeArmor does not work if you use Docker Desktops on Windows and MacOS because such environments do not have a full Linux file system.
+In addition, KubeArmor does not work with Docker Desktops on Windows and MacOS because such engines do not have a full Linux file system.

+      * \(Optional\) MicroK8s Setup

+        In order to install MicroK8s, please run the following command.

+        ```text
+        $ cd contributions/bare-metal/microk8s
+        (microk8s) $ ./install_microk8s.sh
+        ```

    * Environmetal Setup

      In order to install all dependencies, please run the following command.

      ```text
-     $ cd contributions/bare-metal
+     $ cd contributions/self-managed-k8s
-     (bare-metal) $ ./setup.sh
+     (self-managed-k8s) $ ./setup.sh
      ```

-     [setup.sh](https://github.com/accuknox/KubeArmor/tree/2da01a6c9b8bcee32577671aef0dba853b2deb7b/contributions/bare-metal/setup.sh) will automatically install BCC \(latest\), Go \(v1.15.2\), and Protobuf \(3.14.0\).
+     [setup.sh](https://github.com/accuknox/KubeArmor/blob/master/contributions/bare-metal/setup.sh) will automatically install BCC \(latest\), Go \(v1.15.2\), and Protobuf \(3.14.0\).

      Now, you are ready to develop any code for KubeArmor.
 Enjoy your journey with KubeArmor.

-   * \(Optional\) MicroK8s Setup

-     In order to install MicroK8s, please run the following command.

-     ```text
-     $ cd contributions/bare-metal/microk8s
-     (microk8s) $ ./install_microk8s.sh
-     ```
 2. Vagrant Environment

    * Requirements

      Here is the list of requirements for a Vagrant environment